denmch/disticha/README.md

 1. Log in to Twitter on the web and add your mobile or Google Voice number to your account:

  * Settings > Mobile
- * You can delete itonce your keys are generated
+ * You can delete it once your keys are generated

 2. Visit [Twitter Apps](https://apps.twitter.com/) and create your app keys